Cioppino, Italian Seafood Stew for Christmas Eve

-- One small bulb fennel or anise, outer layer peeled, center core cut out, thinly sliced
+- One medium bulb fennel or anise, outer layer peeled, center core cut out, thinly sliced, reserve a few lacy fronts for serving

 - 2 tablespoons olive oil